PhysioCue's 2.0 Hypertension Reduction Therapy Devices externally stimulate carotid baroreceptors,

 which are located within the carotid sinus in the neck, using our hand-held therapy device with our patented

-cold tip.
-Cold temperature stimulation of the baroreceptors, at a precise temperature and duration,
+cold-tip and micro-vibration.
+Stimulation of the baroreceptors, at a precise temperature and duration,

 results in modulating the autonomic nervous system, stimulating the parasympathetic nervous system,

 and lowering the sympathetic drive, causing vasodilation and lowering of the heart rate.

 The sum of these actions results in immediate lowering of blood pressure.

 In PhysioCue's proof-of-concept pilot clinical trial conducted with PhysioCue's 1.0 device,

 in a panel of 60 patients over 68 days, a typical patient had a systolic BP of 176mmHg.
 After

 the patient's first 5-minute PhysioCue therapy session, BP dropped to 155mmHg.
 Daily 5-minute